rodhis/next-blog/README.md

 MONGODB_CLUSTER=''
 ```

-Set `MONGODB_USERNAME` and `MONGODB_PASSWORD` with your actual MongoDB account username and password. `MONGODB_CLUSTER` should be setted with your cluster identifier.
-E.g.: `blogdb.abcd123`.
+Set `MONGODB_USERNAME` and `MONGODB_PASSWORD` with your actual MongoDB account username and password. `MONGODB_CLUSTER` should be set with your cluster identifier.
+For example: `blogdb.abcd123`.

 ```
 ADMIN_AUTH_KEY=''
-NEXTAUTH_SECRET=
+NEXTAUTH_SECRET=''
 NEXTAUTH_URL=''
 ```

-`ADMIN_AUTH_KEY` works like an authorization key that the user will require to create an admin account.
-It's kind of how it works in real life when Project Managers have to grant you admin privileges so not everyone can create an admin account.
+`ADMIN_AUTH_KEY` works as an authorization key that the user will require to create an admin account.
+It's similar to how Project Managers grant admin privileges in real life so not everyone can create an admin account.

-`NEXTAUTH_SECRET` is a key Next-Auth will use to hash and encrypt the session cookies.
-I getting a strong key using openssl.
+`NEXTAUTH_SECRET` is a key that Next-Auth will use to hash and encrypt the session cookies.
+You can generate a strong key using OpenSSL.
 On your terminal, type the following:
 ```
 openssl rand -base64 32
 ```
-Then set the result as the value for this variable on the `.env` file.
+Then set the result as the value for this variable in the `.env` file.

-`NEXTAUTH_URL` is optional and should point to the actual url of where the project is hosted.
-E.g.: `NEXTAUTH_URL='http://your-site-sigma.vercel.app`.
+`NEXTAUTH_URL` is optional and should point to the actual URL where the project is hosted.
+For example: `NEXTAUTH_URL='http://your-site-sigma.vercel.app'`.